Robert Bateman Community Centre

 Will outside local guilds, associations or craft groups have an opportunity to rent space for demonstrations, meetings or events?
 Our guild is looking for a new home and hoping the wood shop will remain intact to be used by the community similar to what the Queen Elizabeth Park community centre in Oakville has done.

-Jim Wright asked 8 months agoSpecific use hasn't yet been decided.
+Jim Wright asked about 1 year agoSpecific use hasn't yet been decided.
 We are still looking at the possibility of incorporating various themes that were identified during phase 1 of the indoor space public engagement.
 Phase 2 of the indoor use public engagement is happening this fall and will help shape what happens with the space.

 Signup Banner